 The standard which forms the basis for this guidance instructs that "a consistent system of punctuation and typography should be used throughout a list of references.
-Each element of a reference should be clearly separated from subsequent elements by punctuation or change of typeface" (British Standards Institution 2010).
-The scheme outlined on the following pages is one interpretation of the Harvard Style and where there are obvious alternative approaches to any particular Optional element this is noted, for example, using UPPER Case in author entries.
+Each element of a reference should be clearly separated from subsequent elements by punctuation or change of typeface" (British Standards Institution 2010, p.4).

+The scheme outlined on the following pages is NTU Library's interpretation of the Harvard Style; there are several custom options available to you and these optional styles are indicated, where appropriate, in the guidance.
+For example, you could opt to use UPPER CASE for all your author entries in your references (see below).